 FIC intends to submit an amicus brief in opposition to the new law.

-Read the statement of a former USDA veterinarian who has witnessed abuse at Idaho dairy farms and believes “we can do better than this dangerous law.”
+In a statement, a former USDA veterinarian who has witnessed abuse at Idaho dairy farms said he believes “we can do better than this dangerous law.”

 Sarah Damian is Communications Manager for the Food Integrity Campaign.